jigabarda/Ethical-Hacking-Technical-Report/README.md

   - Security administrators should ensure that all applications, databases, servers, and network devices are regularly hardened and properly configured.
   - Users are encouraged to make use of a password manager to create a unique and strong password for each site, and to use Multi-Factor Authentication (MFA) wherever possible.
   - System administrators must perform frequent backups and store them offline or on a different network.
+6. **Cookie Theft Vulnerability:**
+   - Implement secure cookie handling mechanisms, such as HTTPOnly and Secure flags, to prevent unauthorized access to authentication cookies.
+   - Implement additional security measures, such as token-based authentication or session encryption, to mitigate the risk of cookie theft attacks.
+7. **Cross-Site Scripting (XSS):**
+   - Implement input validation and output encoding to sanitize user-generated content and prevent XSS attacks.
+   - Regularly scan and audit web applications for security vulnerabilities, including XSS, using automated tools and manual testing.
+8. **Data Breaches:**
+   - Strengthen access controls and encryption mechanisms to protect sensitive user data stored by Meta.
+   - Implement advanced threat detection and monitoring solutions to detect and respond to data breaches in real-time.
+9. **OAuth Token Leakage:**
+   - Enhance OAuth token management processes to prevent unauthorized access and leakage of tokens.
+   - Implement rate limiting and monitoring for OAuth token usage to detect and mitigate suspicious activities.
+10. **Privacy Violations:**
+   - Conduct regular privacy assessments to identify and address gaps in privacy controls and data access permissions.
+   - Provide users with more granular control over their privacy settings and data sharing options.